 A traditional full or partial denture will usually last between five and seven years, but they’ll have to be relined every year or two.
 After tooth loss, your jawbone gradually changes shape.
 As a result, your dentures will eventually lose their personalized, snug fit and have to be replaced.

-You can expect an implant-retained denture to last quite a bit longer.
+You can expect an implant denture to last quite a bit longer.
 Dental implants stimulate new bone growth in your jaw, preventing the changes that would otherwise occur.
 While the denture itself might need to be replaced every ten years or so, the implants can last for decades or even a lifetime.

 The dentures your grandparents wore might have looked unnatural, but rest assured that modern dentures look incredibly lifelike.
 To design your new teeth, we’ll capture impressions of your mouth.
 A dental lab will then use those impressions to craft a denture that perfectly mimics your original teeth.
 Onlookers shouldn’t be able to tell the difference!